-Posterior vertebral scalloping may be an indirect indicator 1-2.
+Posterior vertebral scalloping on a lateral radiograph may be an indirect indicator 1,2,4.
 However, this is not specific, as it is seen in a significant percentage of the normal population and is also associated with several other conditions.

-Increase in the AP diameter of the dural sac, usually in the lumbar region.
+Increase in the anteroposterior diameter of the dural sac, usually in the lumbar region 4.

 - 1. Habermann CR, Weiss F, Schoder V et-al. MR evaluation of dural ectasia in Marfan syndrome: reassessment of the established criteria in children, adolescents, and young adults.
 Radiology.
 2005;234 (2): 535-41. doi:10.1148/radiol.2342031497 - Pubmed citation